 Number of Decade Marks - For each time an athlete's name made a decade top six list, they were given one point.
 The reasoning behind this was that this helped give some extra credit to athletes who just missed the all time top ten but still had an outstanding time.

 State Meet Points Scored - For each point the athlete scored at the state meet they were given .1 ranking points (also known as points scored divided by 10).
 This was designed to give additional points to those athletes that may have not been great at a third or fouth event, but were good enough to gather places in a state meet.
-It also benefited those that were very good for multiple years of their career.
-The factor of dividing by ten was added so that this score would not tip the balance of the rankings.
+Due to the lack of data to apply the 8 place scoring system to earlier years, State Meet Points for this project will be scored in the 10-8-6-4-2-1 methodology.

 Here are the athletes and their scores: